Last Updated on

-During my fourteen years writing grants professionally, I’ve worked as a freelancer, owned my own business, and served as the grants manager for multiple nonprofits.
+During my fourteen-plus years writing grants professionally, I’ve worked as a freelancer, owned my own business, and served as the grants manager for multiple nonprofits.
 I’ve been fortunate to help secure tens of millions of dollars in grant funding in my career thus far.

 Recently I’ve also had the opportunity to mentor several new grant writers.
 Somewhat to my surprise, I loved it.
-I especially loved mentoring writers who were working for or with the same types of organizations I was encountering in my community development work and through Slow Church: the small- to medium-sized nonprofits, faith-based organizations, and schools that are doing such important work in our communities.
+I especially loved mentoring writers who were working for or with the same types of organizations I was encountering in my community development work and through Slow Church: the small- to medium-sized nonprofits, faith-based organizations, and schools doing such important work in our communities.

 I think a lot about how to “democratize” the grant writing process.
 Grant writers aren’t a secret society with esoteric knowledge and access to vaults of cash.
 Most people can learn to write grants well.